 Australian travel giant Scenic also saw the benefit of David’s profile and production skills engaging him to host and produce two travel specials, which aired to over 4 million viewers.
 The shows were such a success that David has gone on to create over 100 travel segments across the Nine Network.

 From 2012 until present he has been the Travel and Wildlife Expert for Mornings and Weekend Today and with his marine and animal training expertise, along with his hands on attitude to travel, you could say he’s definitely in his element.

 David has worked alongside many brands including Emirates, Patek Philippe, NBN, Scenic, ING Direct, WWF, and Pepsi.
 He was engaged as the Face of Sea World Australia and for four years he hosted the Qantas Welcome Aboard program and Qantas Destinations.

 David is one of those rare TV personalities who’s as comfortable behind the camera as in front.
 He’s built a successful production company namely Proud Nomads which produces travel and lifestyle content from around the world.
 His broad experience and knowledge affords him access to extraordinary stories and wonderfully engaging content.
 Having travelled to every continent filming wildlife and travel stories, David is dedicated to bringing these stories into our living rooms so we can all enjoy the wonders we have around us.

-On a personal front, David became a new dad in 2016 and is loving everything that comes with bringing up his son Zac, while utilising a few of his dolphin training skills!
+On a personal front, David is a proud father of his two year old son Zac and is loving everything that comes with bringing him up, while utilising a few of his dolphin training skills!

 With such a broad range of life and career experiences, and having seen the world a few times over, David has a special way of lighting up an audience either on screen or on the MC stage.